 Amending the soil with organic fertilizers, composts, and biological controls may help control southern blight.
 Combine these amendments with deep plowing.

 If the disease is severe, consider solarizing the area.
 Sclerotia can be destroyed in 4-6 hours at 122 F. (50 C.) and in only 3 hours at 131 F. (55 C.).
-Water and cover the infected area of soil with clear polyethylene sheeting during warm summer months to reduce the number of Sclerotia, thus the incidence of southern blight.
+Water and cover the infected area of soil with clear polyethylene sheeting during warm summer months to reduce the number of Sclerotia, and thus the incidence of southern blight.